bethanyalicehall/routes-of-europe-MS1/README.md

 - An image was added to the who we are section.
 - The testimonials do not have images, they were kept simple and clean by using cards.
 - An image was added to the connect section.
-- THe layout of each route section was slightly altered to be more responsive on smaller devices.
+- The layout of each route section was slightly altered to be more responsive on smaller devices.
 - The get in touch page was stripped down of text, as it appeared too cluttered.

 I did not produce wireframes for mobile and tablet, although I did have the vision in my head that horizontal items would stack vertically on top of each other.